BlaireLeone/bulma-clean-theme/resume-cv-page.md

 - Edited first-person commentary on benefits of local water system infrastructural repairs for civil engineer in Shasta County, California: adapted technical language and fleshed out narrative.

+#### Reporter and Segment Producer *• The Propwatch Project •* *Remote*

+AUGUST 2021 - PRESENT

+- Conducts 1-2-hour interviews for video series on misinformation: sources professionals and academics, researches extensively, drafts questions.

+- Authors investigative articles for digital publication: pitches and receives story assignments, conducts research, identifies diverse sources and additional media, drafts headlines and summaries.

+- Edits audio from interviews for upcoming podcast on disinformation and propaganda.

+- Performs outreach and supports event logistics with partners.

 #### Newsletter Intern • *League of Women Voters of Milwaukee County •* *Remote*